timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/about-multinode.md

 access node, then use that access node to create data nodes.
 Finally, you create the distributed hypertable in the same way as you create a regular hypertable.

-Data that is ingested into a distributed hypertables is spread across the data nodes according to the `hostname` key.
+Data that is ingested into a distributed hypertable is spread across the data nodes according to the space partition key.
 The data is then further partitioned by time on each data node.

 TimescaleDB multi-node currently supports capabilities that make it suited